Whether you think you can or you think you can't, your right. Henry Ford~

 We bought a coffee shop.
 Now this was something completely different, we thought.
-We were so happy we had poured our life savings into this business that was going to be the golden egg.
-It was our own business, we could run it the way wanted, we could create our own schedules, we awere able to spend time with the children and go on great family vacations and really enjoy quality time together without worrying about our finances.
+We were so happy!
+We had poured our life savings into this business and it was going to be our golden egg.
+It was our own business, we could run it the way wanted, we could create our own schedules, we would be able to spend time with the children and go on great family vacations and really enjoy quality time together without worrying about our finances.
 It was the life we had both been dreaming about.
 Right?

 Sorry to say, that couldn’t be further from the truth.
 Owning a small coffee shop that is dependent on the neighborhood for its customers requires every second of your time.
 Literally it is your baby and it is a 24/7 job.
 You are the floor sweeper, the shelf stocker, the schedule maker, the cashier, the bill payer, the customers service rep. The list goes on and on.
 Hats off to anyone who owns a small business it is a true labor of love.

 The reason I wanted to own my own business was to get away from micro-managing and keeping a schedule and most of all I wanted time and financial security neither of which I was getting.
 I ended up being the micro-manager making sure everything was as perfect as possible, rearranging schedules for employees, constantly hiring and trainning part timers.
 I thought owning a traditional brick and mortar business was the answer I was looking for but unfortunately not.
 It came with dare I say, more stressfull circumstances than being a cog in the wheel of the “Yes ma’am, No Sir” corporate world.